Cocomale/First_Streamlit_Application/README.md

    - assets/
    - requirements.txt

-5. You can just mimic the sub-directoies and files from my repository.
+5. You can just mimic the sub-directories and files from my repository.
 Preferably, build them yourself rather than just cloning my repo :-)

-6.
+6. Under /app, utils.py must hold the head, body and content related functions of the UI being built. main.py must contain a call to the functions in utils.py.

+7. From Anaconda Prompt, run this command:
+   >streamlit run app/main.py